-- Incumbents of the classifications of Firefighter, Fire Engineer, Fire Captain, Fire Training Captain, Training Instructor and Senior Training Instructor shall, at all times, possess current certification appropriate for practice in Contra Costa County in Basic Life Support, Emergency Medical Technician-1, and Hazardous Materials First Responder as a condition of employment. - 2.
-Incumbents of the classification of Firefighter-Paramedic, shall, at all times, possess current certification appropriate for practice in Contra Costa County in Emergency Medical Technician-Paramedic and Hazardous Materials First Responder as a condition of employment. - 3.
+- Incumbents of the classifications of Firefighter, Fire Engineer, Fire Captain, Fire Training Captain, Training Instructor and Senior Training Instructor shall, at all times, possess current certification appropriate for practice in Contra Costa County in Basic Life Support, Emergency Medical Technician-1, and Hazardous Materials First Responder as a condition of employment. - Incumbents of the classification of Firefighter-Paramedic, shall, at all times, possess current certification appropriate for practice in Contra Costa County in Emergency Medical Technician-Paramedic and Hazardous Materials First Responder as a condition of employment. - 3.
 The District will provide maintenance training to incumbent employees to comply with the requirements of Sections 1 and 2 above. - 4.
 Employees appointed into any of the foregoing classifications (excepting movements between these classifications) shall obtain these certifications within six (6) months of appointment as a condition of employment.
-The District will provide initial certification training to these employees.
+The District will provide initial certification training to these employees. - 5.
+The foregoing certifications shall be included in minimum qualifications for the foregoing job classifications.